LUMC-BioSemantics/EJP-RD-WP13-FDP-template/README.md

 `Optional` `Two letter language code`
 #### License
 License of the resource.
-For example, https://creativecommons.org/licenses/by/4.0/deed.en
+For example, https://creativecommons.org/licenses/by/4.0/deed.en.
+The license gives official permission to use the resource.

 `Optional` `Must start with "http://" or "https://"`
 #### AccessURL